Teaching Remotely in Canvas

 - preview materials from the Commons (a library of shared materials you can use)

-Click the link below to request one.
-Please allow 12-24 hours for your request to be processed.
+Click the link below for more information, and to request one.
+Please allow 24-48 hours for your request to be processed.

 Get Started with the Remote Teaching Canvas Template